Friday, December 30, 2022

 Present Dynamic Pricing Transparency

-Dynamic pricing is a system in which the marketer moves the price for an identical item up and down frequently in response to factors such as the availability of the item, what competitors are charging, or customer characteristics.
+Dynamic pricing is a system in which the marketer moves the price for an identical item up and down frequently in response to factors such as the popularity of the item, what competitors are charging, or customer characteristics.
 When done properly, dynamic pricing increases a marketer’s profitability directly, by charging close to the maximum shoppers are willing to pay, and indirectly, by coming closer to optimizing the supply/demand balance.

 But if done improperly, dynamic pricing irritates shoppers.
 Researchers at University of Passau find that presenting an ecommerce dynamic price in terms of a high discount from a reference price reduces the irritation.
 The common objections to dynamic pricing from consumers are that the pricing policies lack transparency and charging some customers more than others is unfair.
 The method analyzed by the researchers addresses the objections.
 In their studies, it increased purchase intentions for the dynamically priced item.